Skip to Content

 These Prest-O-Fit Ruggids lasted through five years of full-time, year-round RV living.
 Now that’s durability!

-In fact, we recently bought a new set that we have in storage in our RV basement.
-Our current Ruggids step covers are old but still aren’t ready to be replaced.
-We like these step covers so much that we want to be sure to have a set on hand for when we need them – the ultimate compliment for a manufacturer of any product.
+In fact, we even bought a new set to keep in storage in our RV basement for when the Ruggids on our steps would need to be replaced.
+We liked these step covers so much that we wanted to ensure we had a set on hand for when we needed them – the ultimate compliment for a manufacturer of any product.

-For our RV, we use the Prest-O-Fit Ruggids 23-inch Jumbo Wraparound Step Covers.
+For our old Class A motorhome, we used the Prest-O-Fit Ruggids 23-inch Jumbo Wraparound Step Covers.

 Prest-O-Fit 2-0420 Ruggids RV Step Rug Black Granite 23 In.
 Wide 19 - Inch X 23 - Inch